oats-ts/docs/src/md/SdkErrorHandling.md

 # Error handling

-In this example you'll learn the recommended approach to handle errors using the generated SDK.
+In this example you'll learn the recommended approach to handle errors when using the generated SDK.

+> As for all guides, this one is based on the [book store](https://github.com/oats-ts/oats-schemas/blob/master/schemas/book-store.json) example.

 Oats generated SDKs don't `throw` (or rather reject, as we are dealing with `Promise`s), unless the response is invalid according to the source OpenAPI document.